 The Capital Fellows Alumni Association is an alumni association for former fellows fostering development through a devoted and connected community, helping create good public policy and ethical leadership.

 The Capital Fellows Alumni Association is recognized for creating and supporting successful and effective leaders through unique events, quality services, and exceptional opportunities.

 Becoming a member is easy.
-We have a one-time, lifetime membership fee of only $99.
-This fee officially makes you a CFAA member and a portion is contributed to the Timothy A. Hodson Memorial Fund.
-Your donation will be a reflection of the value of the Fellows programs and your continued engagement in the Fellows Alumni community.
+We have an annual membership fee of only $15.
+This fee officially makes you a CFAA member.
+CFAA contributes a portion of fees collected each year to the Timothy A. Hodson Memorial Fund.
+Your membership is a reflection of the value of the Fellows programs and your continued engagement in the Fellows Alumni community.

 Upcoming CFAA Events

 Please check back soon for upcoming events!

 For more information about CFAA please contact CFAA Board President Tyler Aguilar.